Veykril/tlborm/src/decl-macros/macro_rules.md

 > *Tracking Issue*: [rust#83527](https://github.com/rust-lang/rust/issues/83527)\
 > *Feature*: `#![feature(macro_metavar_expr)]`

-Matchers can contain what is called metavariable expressions.
+Transcriber can contain what is called metavariable expressions.
-Metavariable expressions provide matchers with information about metavariables that are otherwise not easily obtainable.
+Metavariable expressions provide transcribers with information about metavariables that are otherwise not easily obtainable.
 With the exception of the `$$` expression, these have the general form `$ { op(...) }`.
 Currently all metavariable expressions but `$$` deal with repetitions.

 The following expressions are available with `ident` being the name of a bound metavariable and `depth` being an integer literal:

 - `${count(ident)}`: The number of times `$ident` repeats in the inner-most repetition in total.
 This is equivalent to `${count(ident, 0)}`.
-- `${count(ident, depth)}`: The number of times `$ident` repeats in the repetition at `depth`, counting outwards.
+- `${count(ident, depth)}`: The number of times `$ident` repeats in the repetition at `depth`.
 - `${index()}`: The current repetition index of the inner-most repetition.
 This is equivalent to `${index(0)}`.
 - `${index(depth)}`: The current index of the repetition at `depth`, counting outwards.
 - `${length()}`: The number of times the inner-most repetition will repeat for.
 This is equivalent to `${length(0)}`.